Morpion Solitaire - Records Grids (5D game)

 Look at his grid below or see the animated GIF file (2.1Mb, created by C. Rosin) showing the game, move by move.

-2010 August: Grid of 82 moves done by computer by Chris Rosin (click on the image to enlarge it)
+August 2010: Grid of 82 moves done by computer by Chris Rosin (click on the image to enlarge it)

-Tristan Cazenave in 2008 (Paris 1968 - )
+Tristan Cazenave (Paris 1968 - ) in 2008

 November 3rd, 2008: another grid of 80 moves found by Tristan Cazenave.
 He is now professor at the LAMSADE (Laboratoire d'Analyse et Modélisation de Systèmes pour l'Aide à la Décision, University of Paris-Dauphine).
-His new home page is http://www.lamsade.dauphine.fr/~cazenave
+His home page is http://www.lamsade.dauphine.fr/~cazenave

 2008 (February on the left, November on the right): Grids of 80 moves done by computer by Tristan Cazenave

-My own feeling is that the above Cazenave's records can still be improved.
+My own feeling is that Cazenave's records above can still be improved.
 Look at the 4 unused potentials of the November 2008 grid: 20-24-26, 38-32-41, 75-67-65 and 77-70-66.
 And look at those in the south-west corner of the February 2008 grid: alignments 71-76-73, 63-70-79 and 72-68-75.
 Leaving so many unused potentials in so small a zone usually offers, after slight modifications in the moves, a better solution.
 And it is rare to see a record grid with a hole, here on the left of move 18.
 But after my own tries, I am unable to improve his grid.
 I succeeded in using his 63-70-79 potential adding one move in the south-west corner... but only if I suppress one move on the opposite north-east corner.
 80 + 1 - 1 = again 80 moves...

 Zbigniew Galias, Poland, has computed at the end of February 2010 that the last 47 moves of both of Cazenave's grids are optimal.